biesbjerg/ngx-translate-extract/README.md

   ng2-translate-extract [OPTIONS] [ARGS]

 Options:
-  -d, --dir [DIR]        Directory path you would like to extract strings from  (Default is /Users/kim/ionic/ng2-translate-extract/bin)
-  -o, --output [DIR]     Directory path you would like to save extracted
+  -d, --dir DIR          Directory path you would like to extract strings from -o, --output DIR       Directory path you would like to save extracted
+                         strings
+  -f, --format [VALUE]   Output format.
+VALUE must be either [json|pot]  (Default is json) -m, --merge [VALUE]    Merge options, true to merge, false to replace, clean
-                         strings  (Default is /Users/kim/ionic/ng2-translate-extract/bin) -f, --format [VALUE]   Output format.
-VALUE must be either [json|pot]  (Default is json) -h, --help             Display help and usage details
+                         to remove unused keys while merging.
+VALUE must be either [true|false|clean]  (Default is true) -h, --help             Display help and usage details
 ```